Manage Your Asthma: Know Your Triggers and Treatment Options

 - Strong scents (such as perfumes)

-Talk to your health care provider about what triggers your asthma, and when possible consider how can avoid them or prepare for them.
+Talk to your health care professional about what triggers your asthma, and when possible, consider how you can avoid them or prepare for them.

 Long-term control medicines help you have fewer and milder attacks, although they won’t help you during an asthma attack.
-They include inhaled corticosteroids that, with regular treatment, help improve lung function and prevent symptoms and flare-ups, reducing the need for rescue medications.
+These treatments include inhaled corticosteroids and biologics (e.g. monoclonal antibodies) that, with regular treatment, help improve lung function and prevent symptoms and flare-ups, reducing the need for rescue medications.

-Primatene Mist is the only FDA approved non-prescription drug for asthma.
-There are some asthma products that are labeled as homeopathic and sold OTC, but these have not been evaluated by the FDA for safety and effectiveness.
+Some asthma products are labeled as homeopathic and sold as nonprescription, but these have not been evaluated by the FDA for safety and effectiveness.
+The FDA has warned consumers not to rely on these homeopathic products for managing their asthma.

 If asthma is not appropriately treated and managed, you may have wheezing, shortness of breath, and coughing.
 You also could be at risk for life-threatening asthma attacks that may require emergency care or hospitalization.
-For those reasons, you should not take any medication for the treatment of asthma without consulting your health care provider.
+For those reasons, you should not take any medication to treat asthma without consulting your health care professional.